 Common or shared kitchens in a residence hall are open for the purpose of cooking, with limited occupancy, frequent cleaning and no furniture for congregating.
 Common area kitchens implement single use protocols that include sign-up for use, increased sanitation before and after use, and inspection following use.

 Common areas and lounges are open, with furniture appropriately spaced to allow for social distancing.
-Maximum capacity for these spaces is 25% occupancy or 25 people, whichever is fewer.
+The maximum capacity for these spaces is limited to 10 people.
+All attendees at indoor gatherings must wear face coverings and stay six feet apart.

 Signs are installed to inform residents of required procedures and to promote good hygiene.